 Since April 2006, the Southeastern franchise has been operated by Govia, a joint venture between Go-Ahead Group, a British private-sector transport company, and Keolis, which is owned by SNCF, the national state-owned rail operator in France.
 The franchise encompasses train services in south east London and Kent, including domestic high speed services on HS1.
-The franchise was originally intended to end in March 2014; however, owing to the Department for Transport’s refranchising debacle, Govia was directly awarded an extension to its franchise, which is now due to conclude in June 2018.
+The franchise was originally intended to end in March 2014; however, owing to the Department for Transport’s refranchising debacle, Govia was directly awarded a series of extensions to its franchise, which is now due to conclude in December 2018.
 Govia also operates the Thameslink / Southern / Great Northern franchise, and Keolis also operates the Transport for Wales Rail franchise in a joint venture with Amey.

 • Do you use the Southeastern service regularly?

 • Do you believe it should be returned to public hands as part of a re-unified national rail network run for people not profit?